Xangis/ModernMUDConverter/README.md

 executable.
 The zones, typically with a ".are" file format, will be loaded and then written out to the ".xml" file format.

+There is an executable, ModernMUDConverter.exe included for Windows.
+For Linux, you will need GCC installed.
+Go into the /src folder and type "make".
+If all goes well, you should have a binary called ModernMUDConverter that you can run.

 The converter does its best to convert, map, and translate things so that the ModernMUD can load converted zones without any additional work, but it is not perfect, and some things either don't translate or will have to be modified by